dragonjay-lyj/astro-mecure/src/content/blog/jie-xian-yi-yun-The-Operator-ce-ping/jie-xian-yi-yun-The-Operator-ce-ping.md

 🕵️‍♀️ **My Opinion** 🕵️‍♂️

-This text-heavy game demands considerable reading and incorporates light interaction through code input and bomb defusal.
-Currently, there's only one ending and four hidden Easter eggs, with no alternate endings triggered even after full collection.
+This text-based game requires a certain amount of reading and combines it with a small number of operations (entering code, defusing bombs).
+Currently, there is only one ending and 4 hidden easter eggs, even if you collect them all, it will not trigger a hidden ending.

-🖥️ The game interface emulates the FBI (FDI in-game) experience, offering strong immersion.
-Players assume the role of an operator, utilizing computer software and analytical skills to resolve various incidents.
+🖥️ The game's operating interface simulates the FBI (FDI in the game), providing a strong sense of immersion.
+Players act as operators, helping to solve various problems through computer software and information analysis.

-🔍 As the title suggests, this is a puzzle-solving game devoid of horror elements.
-Character relationships, initially clear, become increasingly complex, leaving even the protagonist's identity shrouded in mystery.
+🔍 The game's name suggests that it is a puzzle game with no horror elements.
+The relationship between the characters is clear in the early stage, but becomes confusing in the later stage, and even the identity of the protagonist becomes a mystery.

-🧪 The inclusion of specialized elements like material analysis software, bomb disposal manuals, and occasional code inputs enhances the game's realism.
+🧪 Some of the professional elements in the game, such as material analysis software and bomb disposal manuals, as well as the occasional need to enter code, enhance the realism of the game.

-🔮 Both the beginning and ending hint at a larger narrative, with the developers expressing interest in a sequel should funding allow.
+🔮 Both the beginning and the end of the game hint at more content, and the official said that if there is enough funding, a second part will be made.

-⏱️  The game lasts approximately 4 hours.
+⏱️ The game takes about 4 hours to play.

-⭐ **Personal Rating: 7/10**
+⭐ **Personal rating: 7/10**

-👍 **Recommendation Index: 4/5**
+👍 **Recommendation index: 4/5**

-💰 **Price: If you're interested, you might want to wait for a sale.
-I think it's worth it at $3 or less.**
+💰 **Evaluation: Friends who want to buy it may want to wait a bit longer, I feel that 20 yuan or less is more appropriate.**

-🧐 **As an avid player of suspense, reasoning, and puzzle games, I didn't have high expectations for this game at first.**
+🧐 **As a player who has been deeply involved in suspense, reasoning, and puzzle games, I didn't have high expectations for this game at first.**

 ✨ **Advantages:**

 * The puzzle design and cutscene presentation are quite interesting.
-* The cutscenes are mysterious and serve the plot well.
+* The cutscene design is mysterious and serves the plot.
-* The foreshadowing and details are well-placed, with no obvious logical issues or bugs.
+* The foreshadowing and details are in place, and there are no obvious logical problems or bugs.
-* The puzzles are well-designed and not too difficult.
+* The puzzle design is good and the difficulty is not high.
-* The gameplay is smooth.
+* The game flow is smooth.

 💢 **Disadvantages:**

-* Character dialogue cannot be fast-forwarded or skipped, you have to wait for the voice acting to finish.
+* Character dialogue cannot be fast-forwarded or skipped and must wait for the voice to end.
-* The game cannot be saved manually, only autosaves.
+* The game cannot be saved manually, only automatically.
-* The game does not pause when the settings menu is open.
+* The game does not pause when opening the settings menu.
-* The game is relatively short.
+* The process is short.

 ### M-Site Rating

 Metascore：78